 13 | Dec 26th | At Sea |

-The Queen Victoria sails on December 15, 2027 for a Canary Islands Celebration.
-The ship will depart the port of Southampton (London), England at 4:00 PM and will return to the port of Southampton (London), England on Dec 28th at 6:00 AM.
-During the 14-day journey, the Queen Victoria will visit 5 additional ports and will spend 6 days at sea.
+The Queen Victoria sails on December 15, 2027 for a 13 Night Canary Island Celebration (Southampton Roundtrip).
+The ship will depart the port of Southampton (London), England at N/A and will return to the port of Southampton (London), England on Dec 28th at N/A. During the 14-day journey, the Queen Victoria will visit 5 additional ports and will spend 6 days at sea.

 Southampton is the gateway to the immensely civilized city of London.
 There are museums to visit, pubs to try, and shops to browse, ranging from Harrods to open-air markets.
 There are more parks and green belts here than in any other city in the world.
 There are also caches of stately squares and noble monuments, holdovers from a time when the island ruled a significant portion of the globe.